Petroklos/IoT-Weather-Station/README.md

 1. The Arduinos will be connected to the Raspberry Pis via Serial (e.g., USB).

-2. Depending on the current use case, download the desired file in the respective sketch folder and execute the code.
+2. Depending on the current use case, download the desired file in the respective sketch folder.
 There are three code variants for the Arduinos:

     * `dataCollectorAnalog.ino` reads analog data from the analog pins.
 This would be executed in real-world scenarios.